- Pros: Simple online interface, fraud-protection, integrated with other PayPal services.

 - Cons: Account holds, complicated bureaucracy, fees on the high side, fee structure not very transparent.

 If you weren’t already aware, PayPal is the industry leader when it comes to money transfer.
 With an annual revenue of £9.2 billion in 2017 and more than 227 million active users, it is easy to see why.

 The UK is PayPal’s second biggest market outside the US, and it’s a popular provider of small-business phone payments.

-No doubt PayPal has an easy to use and robust system.
-No equipment is needed, except for your own computer, laptop or tablet.
-In the last couple of years PayPal changed its onboarding process for new phone payment customers.
-It is not longer possible to simply sign up for an account online.
-You need to talk to a PayPal representative.
+No doubt PayPal has an easy-to-use, robust system.
+As with all virtual terminals, no equipment is needed except for your own computer, laptop or tablet.
+In the last couple of years, PayPal changed its onboarding process for new virtual terminal customers.
+It is not longer possible to simply sign up for an account online – you need to talk to a PayPal representative.

 |Monthly card transactions||Transaction fee|

 |Up to £1,500||3.4% + 20p|